 4. Fitting.
 This is the cost that’s often overlooked because it’s as much circumstance driven as choice driven.
 The fitting of units is only a part of it.
 You will need to remove your existing kitchen and allow for electrics, plumbing, probably plastering and most likely tiling... both supply and fit.
 Much of this will be dictated by your existing kitchen space.
 Typically you can expect to pay from around £2000 to £7500 in fitting.

-So the cost of your kitchen will need to factor in the choices you make.
-At House of Harrogate we believe its a good idea start with a realistic figure you are comfortable with, factoring in likely fitting complications.
+So, the cost of your kitchen will need to factor in the choices you make.
+At House of Harrogate we believe it's a good idea to start with a realistic figure you are comfortable with, factoring in likely fitting complications.
 But keep an open mind on how you will divide the component parts.
-Select a supplier that offers you choice in your budget range and has experienced talented, designers who can help you make educated choices and offer alternative solutions to help get the look you desire for the budget you have available.
+Select a company that offers you choice in your budget range and has experienced talented, designers who can help you make educated choices and offer alternative solutions to help get the look you desire... for the budget you have available.

-House of Harrogate have over 25 years in the Kitchen trade and offer quality kitchens to meet a wide range of budgets.
+House of Harrogate have over 25 years in the kitchen industry and offer quality kitchens to meet a wide range of budgets.